 Stephanie received the bulk of her dance training at Melissa Hoffman Dance Center in Hudson, NH.
 As a teenager she had the opportunity to travel to Namibia, Africa on outreach missions, performing and teaching in schools throughout the country, which ignited her passion for community dance education.
 She graduated summa cum laude from Suffolk University in 2013 with a Bachelor’s degree in Art History.
 As a professional, Stephanie has previously danced with Hyperbole Dance, and has been a member of BoSoma Dance Company since May 2013.
 With BoSoma, she has had the opportunity to dance in festivals at Boston Common, on the New England Conservatory stage, and within art exhibits at the Peabody Essex Museum.
 Stephanie spent four years in the public school system, establishing the Dance Program at Salem Academy Charter School in Salem, MA.
-She is the Assistant Director of BoSoma School of Dance, Co-Director of the BoSoma Youth Company, and teaches a variety of classes from Tiny Tots to the Senior Level.
+She is the Director of BoSoma School of Dance, Co-Director of the BoSoma Youth Company, and teaches a variety of classes for ages 2-adult.

 Kristen received her early training from Bill Fowler and later, Jeannette Neill's Boston Youth Moves (BYM).
 While training at BYM she was honored to work with master choreographers including Hope Boykin, Kirven Boyd, Chet Walker, and Richard Havey.
 She graduated from UMASS Amherst with a BFA in Dance, performing works by Camille A. Brown, Adirenne Hawkins, and Billbob Brown.
 She has also performed with Jazz Inc and Hyperbole.
 She joined the Boston Conservatory in 2014 as a Jazz Dance Instructor.